ScaniaKing326/EuroTruckSimulator2DedicatedServerSetup/README.md

 5. Use official server software created by game creators rather than third party software

-7. Allov and respect players that they use VPN .
+7. Allov and respect use of VPN .
+NEVER block players with VPNs.

+8. Allow on your server only people that has tested and verified antivirus and firewall sotware.You should not allow to connect someone with no or unknown security software.